-- Think of a catchy name for your event to get everyone excited. - You may also like to consider an overall theme for your event.
+- The official United Nations theme for IDPwD 2023 will be announced later in the year. - Think of a catchy name for your event to get everyone excited.

+You may also like to consider an overall theme for your event.

 Location, location